renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/Clients/typescript-client.md

 console.log(JSON.stringify(response, null, 2));
 ```

-The exact structure of the returned `inputs` and `outputs` depends on how your flow is configured in Langflow.
+The exact structure of the returned `inputs` and `outputs` depends on how your flow is configured in Aiexec.

 3. To get the first chat message returned from the chat output component, change `console.log` to use the `chatOutputText` convenience function.